Spokane to Glacier Road Trip: 5-Day Adventure

 Drive time from Spokane to Post Falls: 30 minutes

 Post Falls is a small city located 30 minutes from Spokane.
-Not the most popular destination during the long road trip to Glacier, it allows to dive into scenic terrain the area is known for almost as soon as you leave Spokane.
+Not the most popular destination, it bestows on you scenic views almost as soon as you leave Spokane.

 Feel free to skip this destination.
 Yet if you can spare 15-20 minutes, venture to Falls Park and walk along the 0.3-mile Falls Park Overlook Trail.
-The paved path runs through the park along a steep canyon with the glorious Spokane River at the bottom.
+The paved path runs through the park, along a steep canyon with the glorious Spokane River below.

 Places to visit in Idaho - Roads and Destinations, roadsanddestinations.com